rico97232/EasyShop/README.md

 # EasyShop

-## Welcome EasyShop Pages
+## Welcome to EasyShop Open Source Project

-JSF-based eCommerce Platform.
+EasyShop is a JSF-based eCommerce Platform.

 Easy2Deploy, Easy2Maintain and Easy2Use initially designed and developed by the EASYVOX Team for his own usage.